SRBConsultingTeam/SRB_UI5_QM/readme.md

 ### How to run the Quality Assurance App

-1. Get the latest Docker image
+1. Get the latest Docker image.
+For example from one of our latest build artefacts: https://github.com/SRBConsultingTeam/SRB_UI5_QM/actions/runs/8966916550
+2. Unzip this artefact file.
+You should then have a tar archive.
-2. Load the docker image into your docker environment with `sudo docker load -i image_quality_checks_app.tar`
+3. Load the docker image into your docker environment with `sudo docker load -i image_quality_checks_app.tar`
-3. Create a container with that image `sudo docker container create -i -t -P --name srb-qual-checks-app srb-ui5-quality-checks-app:latest`.
+4. Create a container with that image `sudo docker container create -i -t -P --name srb-qual-checks-app srb-ui5-quality-checks-app:latest`.
 Don't forget to set the port mapping yourself. the `-P` in this example uses a random port!!
-4. Open the app, with `<HOSTNAME>:<PORT>`
+5. Open the app, with `<HOSTNAME>:<PORT>`
-5. Done!
+6. Done!